Tiny homes: Are they worth it?

 Tiny homes aren’t the right choice for everyone.
 Large families, for example, would have difficulty finding the space they needed in a tiny home.
 For others, the minimalist life of tiny home living doesn’t fit in with their needs and wishes.

-For those seeking a life of financial independence, however, or anyone who wishes a low-impact, low-cost life with a smaller ecological footprint, the tiny house cost may be worth it.
-Negotiating zoning restrictions and other challenges may be worthwhile in order to end up in a cozy, efficient living space that contains all the essentials but nothing else that isn’t necessary.
+For those who seek financial independence or those who desire to have a smaller ecological footprint, the tiny house cost may be worth it.
+Although you might need to navigate zoning restrictions and other challenges, it could be worthwhile in order to end up in a cozy, efficient living space that contains all the essentials and nothing that isn’t necessary.

 In the end, each individual will need to determine their priorities, research their options and decide whether the unique benefits of a tiny home outweigh the potential drawbacks.